typedb/typedb-docs/02-clients/07-new-client.md

 The queue fills up as answers are received from the server, and it gets emptied as the user iterates over these answers.

-### Request Batching
+### Request batching

 Loading bulk data may potentially require millions of INSERT queries, and gRPC can only send so many in a given timeframe.
 To mitigate this, we use request batching - see the `RequestTransmitter` class in any official client.
 It collects all requests in a 1ms time window, bundles them into a single gRPC message, and dispatches it.

-## Exploring Query Answers: Concept API
+## Exploring query answers

 The `ConceptMap` objects returned by a TypeQL Match query can contain any type of `Concept`.
 This `Concept` class hierarchy is reflected in TypeDB's client implementation and class structure.

 ![Concept Hierarchy](../images/client-api/overview_hierarchy.png)

-Implementing Concept API is not complicated, but it is quite long as there are a lot of methods.
+Implementing all concept methods for TypeDB API is not complicated, but it is quite long as there are a lot of methods.
 Concept methods either return single or streamed responses. `ThingType.getInstances` is an example of a Streamed Concept method.

-## TypeDB Cluster Client
+## TypeDB Cloud Client

-TypeDB Cluster runs as a distributed network of database servers which communicate internally to form a consensus when querying.
+TypeDB Cloud uses clusters of TyperDB servers that run as a distributed network of database servers which communicate internally to form a consensus when querying.
 If one server has an outage, we can recover from the issue by falling back to another server.
-To enable this, a Cluster client constructs 1 Core client per Cluster node:
+To enable this, TypeDB Client constructs 1 Core client per TypeDB server (cluster node):

 ![Cluster Client Architecture](../images/client-api/cluster.png)